jamulussoftware/jamulus/TRANSLATING.md

 It will probably tell you to set the upstream repository for tracking, and conveniently gives the command for copying and pasting:

 ```
-git push --set-upstream origin v370-german
+git push --set-upstream origin translate-r3_7_0-german
 ```

 Finally, go to the Github website where it will most likely offer a banner saying there is a recent commit and offering to raise a Pull Request.
 Do so.

 #### With Github Desktop

-Select the current repository as `jamulus`, and the branch that was created above, such as `v370-german`.
+Select the current repository as `jamulus`, and the branch that was created above, such as `translate-r3_7_0-german`.

 The changed file(s) should be listed in the left-hand column as `src/res/translation/translation_xx_YY.ts`.
 When the file is selected, the differences will be displayed in the main panel.

-Add a simple commit message in the first box below the file list, (the "Update filename" box), and add any extra description in the Description box (optional, probably not required).
+Add a simple commit message in the first box below the file list, (e.g. change "Update filename" to something like "Update German translations for v3.7.0"), and add any extra description in the Description box (optional, probably not required).

 Commit the changes to the local git repo by clicking on **Commit to <branch>**.